Atkinson and Shiffrin (1971)

 purpose summary of what was going on during a memory task that it soon came to

-initially detected by an array of sensory registers.
-These contain memory
+detected by an array of sensory registers.
+These contain memory resources

-modalities.
-Each sensory register allows some rudimentary processing to take
+other sensory modalities.
+Each sensory register allows some rudimentary

 Store (STS): This contains memory